sandeepmendiratta/fish/README.md

 | /fish    | shows the version |
 | /   | welcome |

-## Updates
+## Run
 1. Change the version under "version" file.
-1. Issue `make golang-build` to build the binary and container.
+2. Issue `make golang-build` to build the binary and container.
+3. Issue `make run` to run in docker
+4. Issue `make show` to run in docker
-1. Issue `make push` to push it to Docker Hub.
+3. Issue `make push` to push it to Docker Hub.